Wednesday, May 31, 2017

 The following class, we learned about and experimented with the additive method of monoprinting.
 The opposite of the subtractive technique, we added the paint directly on top of the Gelli plate.
 Students used paintbrushes to paint lines, shapes and designs on top of the plate before placing a piece of paper on top and pulling the print.
 We used scrap newsprint paper to remove any remaining paint between prints.
 Each student made 3 additive monoprints and shared the clean up responsibilities at the end of class.

 The third technique we learned about was masking.
 Masking is when you cover up part of the plate with a material so that it masks that area.
 We used paper shapes to cover up parts of the Gelli plate.
-We also experimented with layering as our fourth and final technique, printing on top of existing prints.

 For this technique, we also had to register, or line up our prints, with the one already on the paper.
 This was challenging, but we noticed that layering our prints together created some very interesting effects and new color combinations.